 Fever is our body’s way of fighting an infection.
 When we have a fever, our body temperature goes up, usually above 101 degrees, triggering our chances of experiencing a fever dream.
 If you’ve had a recent fever dream but weren’t exactly sure how it worked, our article will help you better understand the difference between fever dreams and normal dreams.

 The normal temperature of a human body usually ranges between 97 and 99 degrees.
 But when our body is fighting a virus, bacteria, or an infection our immune system goes into action.
 The core body temperature shoots up between two to seven degrees, triggering our body’s natural defense mechanism.

 All kinds of bacteria, viruses, and infections are temperature-sensitive pathogens —higher temperatures prevent pathogens from multiplying in our bodies.
 Though having a fever is an uncomfortable experience, it is actually our body’s way of attacking harmful pathogens.

-In a fever, we see symptoms like high body temperature, aches, chills, sweating, and sometimes bizarre dreams.
-These vivid dreams, often disturbing in nature, leave a lasting impression.
+With a fever, we see symptoms like high body temperature, aches, chills, sweating, and sometimes bizarre dreams.
+The content of dreams like these, often disturbing in nature, leave a lasting impression accompanied by intense feelings.